There’s something about September that makes me want to go gung-ho with a new batch of fresh and frisky resolutions.

 * being patient with the kids and not shouting so much.
 Often difficult.

-Whilst ‘glamping’ last year I regaled the campsite one morning with one of those phrases only parents get to use, viz “I hope you’re not torturing those ruddy chickens”.
+Whilst ‘glamping’ recently I regaled the campsite one morning with one of those phrases only parents get to use, viz “I hope you’re not torturing those ruddy chickens”.

 This is decidedly not the level of saccharine plastic parenthood I feel compelled to reach for having read one of the ‘green parenting’ magazines where there is much floral-ness and all the men have beards.
 Heck, even the chickens have beards.

-* have two alcohol free days in a week.
+The latest medical advice, at least in the UK, is that we should have at least two alcohol free days a week to let our livers recover.
 Please note I have not yet decided which week.

-This is not easy when your natural tendency is to cocoon yourself in Damart and indulge your inner wookee.
+This is one the Husband has added and it’s not easy when your natural tendency is to cocoon yourself in Damart and indulge your inner wookee.
+I blame the French.

 On a good day I’ve brushed my teeth and had a wash but there’s always that one mum who is obviously studying for a diploma in Beauty Therapy and looks groomed and glossy.